The Bankrate promise

-One option is to purchase full coverage instead of only the minimum.
-Full coverage includes comprehensive and collision coverage, which can pay toward your Jeep’s physical damage due to a covered accident or other event, such as theft.
-You might also consider uninsured/underinsured motorist coverage and medical payments coverage to make a full coverage policy even more beneficial.
+One option is to consider full coverage instead of only the minimum coverage required in your state.
+Full coverage adds comprehensive and collision coverage to your policy, which can pay toward repair costs for your Jeep due to a covered accident or other events, such as theft.
+Some other coverage options to consider to round out your car insurance policy include:

-Another commonly available option is gap insurance, which may be beneficial if you lease or finance a newer vehicle.
-It pays the “gap” between the amount you owe on a newer vehicle and the value the insurance carrier determines the vehicle is worth.
-The difference could be significant if you total your vehicle and still owe a considerable amount on the loan versus the depreciated market value of your car.
+- Gap insurance: If buying or financing a new Jeep, this coverage could be beneficial.
+It would cover the “gap” between the amount you owe on the vehicle and its current worth, as determined by your car insurance company at the time of the claim.
+The difference could be significant if you total your vehicle and still owe a considerable amount on the loan versus the depreciated market value of your vehicle.